programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 Examples in this lesson use RStudio which is software used for writing and running R programs.

 ### Download RStudio
 Download and install RStudio from [rstudio.com](https://www.rstudio.com/products/rstudio/#Desktop).
-Since RStudio is open source, so you can select the free version of RStudio Desktop then scroll down and click on one of the *Installers for Supported Platforms* that match your computer's operating system.
+Since RStudio is open source, you can select the free version of RStudio Desktop then scroll down and click on one of the *Installers for Supported Platforms* that match your computer's operating system.
 Once downloaded, click on the file to run the installer.

 ## MySQL